KeoniM/NFL_Scraper/README.md

 # NFL_Scraper
 **NFL_Scraper** is a web scraping tool designed to extract publicly available data from NFL.com.
-This tool enables users to efficiently gather information about NFL games, including scores and play-by-play breakdowns.Notably, it highlights the web elements from which data is being scraped, providing visual feedback during operation.
+This tool enables users to efficiently gather information about NFL games, including scores and play-by-play breakdowns.
+Notably, it highlights the web elements from which data is being scraped, providing visual feedback during operation.

+## Technology Stack
+This scraper is built using Python and Selenium, specifically tailored for Google Chrome with ChromeDriver.
+Ensure that you have the latest version of Chrome and ChromeDriver installed to avoid any compatibility issues.

 ## Project Goal